msimms/OpenWorkoutWeb/README.md

 Twitter: [@StraenApp](https://twitter.com/StraenApp)

 ## License
-Currently proprietary (though there are some source files that are under the MIT license).
-However I am considering moving the source code to either an MIT or MPL license.
+Currently proprietary (though many of the source files are under the MIT license).
+However I am considering moving the remainder of the source code to either an MIT or MPL license.